-The first key to success in ultra-precision micro mould making is a very sound design.
+The first key to success with challenges in micro molding is in ultra-precision micro mould making with a very sound design.
 Cores can be as small as 50 μm and their holding, piloting and stabilising must be designed in such a way that this intricate componentry will survive for five plus years, which is the average useful life of a Society of Plastics Industry (SPI) Class 101 injection mould.

 Design is often performed in Creo as oppose to other CAD packages because of the extra decimal of resolution that it provides.
 Micro moulds often require that every micron of variation be accounted for through the entire mould design and build process to ensure success on moulded part accuracy, running fits, surface finish, shut-offs, parting lines and vents that are often less than 3 μm.

 A robust micro mould is designed by those who understand the benefits of each piece of micro machining equipment and the details required for both economies of scale and extreme precision.
 It is understood by micro mould experts that the precision relies heavily on the number of machine setups, the tooling used and the type of equipment used for each mould component manufactured.